-M.I.A. first made her Hot 100 debut in 2008 with the Clash-sampling "Paper Planes," a surprise No. 4 hit that September.
-In 2012, she appeared as a featured guest on Madonna's "Give Me All Your Luvin'," which peaked at No. 10 that February after she performed it (somewhat infamously) with the pop legend at that year's Super Bowl.
-(She's the first artist to have her only three top 10 hits be spread across the last three decades.)
+M.I.A.
+Maya Arulpragasam first made her Hot 100 debut in 2008 with the Clash-sampling “Paper Planes,” a surprise No. 4 hit that September.
+In 2012, she appeared as a featured guest on Madonna’s “Give Me All Your Luvin’,” which peaked at No. 10 that February after she performed it (somewhat infamously) with the pop legend at that year’s Super Bowl.
+Then in 2020, she appeared as a featured artist on Travis Scott’s No. 1-debuting “Franchise.”
+(She’s the first artist to have her only three top 10 hits be spread across the last three decades.)

-Derulo first visited with the Hot 100-topping "Whatcha Say" in late 2009, then scored an additional five top 10 hits over the 2010s, the biggest being the No. 3-peaking (and 2 Chainz-featuring) "Talk Dirty" in 2014.
+Jason Derulo.
+Derulo first visited with the Hot 100-topping “Whatcha Say” in late 2009, then scored an additional five top 10 hits over the 2010s, the biggest being the No. 3-peaking (and 2 Chainz-featuring) “Talk Dirty” in 2014.
+He returned to the top of the Hot 100 for the first time in over a decade in 2020 with his Jawsh 365 collab “Savage Love (Laxed – Siren Beat),” which also included BTS on the remix that helped put the song over the top on the chart.

 Eminem.
 Though Eminem broke out in the late ’90s, his first trip to the top ten came in 2000, when “The Real Slim Shady” hit No. 4.
 One of the biggest stars of the ’00s, he landed 11 top 10 hits that decade, with two No. 1s (“Lose Yourself,” 2002; “Crack a Bottle” with Dr. Dre and 50 Cent, 209), and then added another 10 in the 2010s, including three No. 1s (“Not Afraid,” 2010; “Love the Way You Lie” featuring Rihanna, 2010; “The Monster” featuring Rihanna, 2013).
 This decade, he hit No. 3 with the Juice WRLD-assisted “Godzilla,” from his surprise Music to Be Murdered By LP.

 Lady Gaga.
-Gaga came out scorching, topping the Hot 100 with her first two singles in 2009 ("Just Dance" featuring Colby O'Donnis and "Poker Face") and hitting the top ten twice more that year.
-She kept it going in the 2010s with another 11 top 10 hits, led by the chart-topping "Born This Way" (2011) and "Shallow" with Bradley Cooper (2019), and has already made the top 10 twice this year with the Chromatica singles "Stupid Love" (No. 5) and "Rain on Me" with Ariana Grande (No. 1).
+Gaga came out scorching, topping the Hot 100 with her first two singles in 2009 (“Just Dance” featuring Colby O’Donnis and “Poker Face”) and hitting the top ten twice more that year.
+She kept it going in the 2010s with another 11 top 10 hits, led by the chart-topping “Born This Way” (2011) and “Shallow” with Bradley Cooper (2019), and made the top 10 twice in 2020 with the Chromatica singles “Stupid Love” (No. 5) and “Rain on Me” with Ariana Grande (No. 1).

 Beyoncé.
-After a dominant turn-of-the-century run as part of Destiny's Child, Beyoncé scored her first top 10 as a guest artist on Jay-Z's "'03 Bonnie & Clyde" (No. 4, 2002), then broke out as a solo star in 2003, with her first charting two singles ("Crazy in Love" with Jay-Z and "Baby Boy" with Sean Paul) shooting to No. 1.
-Bey scored 13 total top 10s that decade, including three more No. 1s ("Check On It" featuring Slim Thug, 2005; "Irrepleaceable," 2006; "Single Ladies (Put a Ring on It)," 2009), and added another five to her tally in the 2010s, with one more No. 1 in her guest appearance on Ed Sheeran's "Perfect."
-She made it Hot 100-toppers in three straight decades earlier this May, with her guest spot on Megan Thee Stallion's "Savage."
+After a dominant turn-of-the-century run as part of Destiny’s Child, Beyoncé scored her first top 10 as a guest artist on Jay-Z’s “’03 Bonnie & Clyde” (No. 4, 2002), then broke out as a solo star in 2003, with her first charting two singles (“Crazy in Love” with Jay-Z and “Baby Boy” with Sean Paul) shooting to No. 1.
+Bey scored 13 total top 10s that decade, including three more No. 1s (“Check On It” featuring Slim Thug, 2005; “Irrepleaceable,” 2006; “Single Ladies (Put a Ring on It),” 2009), and added another five to her tally in the 2010s, with one more No. 1 in her guest appearance on Ed Sheeran’s “Perfect.”
+She made it Hot 100-toppers in three straight decades in May 2020, with her guest spot on the remix to Megan Thee Stallion’s “Savage,” and returns to the top 10 on her own this week with her Renaissance lead single “Break My Soul.”

-Lil Wayne: Speaking of Destiny's Child, rap icon Lil Wayne scored his first top 10 hit with a verse on their "Soldier" in 2005, and racked up a total of 10 top 10 hits before the decade was out, led by the Hot 100-besting "Lollipop" featuring Static Major in 2008 and "Down" with Jay Sean in 2009.
-An additional 14 top 10s followed in the 2010s, with a third No. 1 coming via his featured turn on DJ Khaled's "I'm the One" alongside Justin Bieber, Chance the Rapper and Quavo.
-This year, Wayne found himself back in the top 10 when he was added to the remix of Jack Harlow's "Whats Poppin," a No. 2-peaking hit so far.
+Lil Wayne.
+Speaking of Destiny’s Child, rap icon Lil Wayne scored his first top 10 hit with a verse on their “Soldier” in 2005, and racked up a total of 10 top 10 hits before the decade was out, led by the Hot 100-besting “Lollipop” featuring Static Major in 2008 and “Down” with Jay Sean in 2009.
+An additional 14 top 10s followed in the 2010s, with a third No. 1 coming via his featured turn on DJ Khaled’s “I’m the One” alongside Justin Bieber, Chance the Rapper and Quavo.
+In 2020, Wayne found himself back in the top 10 when he was added to the remix of Jack Harlow’s “Whats Poppin,” a No. 2-peaking hit.

 Chris Brown.
-The then-teen star hit No. 1 with his breakout hit "Run It!" in 2005, the first of his nine top 10 hits that decade (also encompassing a second No. 1, "Kiss Kiss" featuring T-Pain).
-The '10s saw Brown amass another six top 10s (led by "No Guidance" featuring Drake, a No. 5 hit in 2019), and he scraped the top 10 for the first time this decade this summer, with the No. 10 peak of Young Thug collab "Go Crazy."
+The then-teen star hit No. 1 with his breakout hit “Run It!” in 2005, the first of his nine top 10 hits that decade (also encompassing a second No. 1, “Kiss Kiss” featuring T-Pain).
+The ’10s saw Brown amass another six top 10s (led by “No Guidance” featuring Drake, a No. 5 hit in 2019), and he hit the top 10 for the first time this decade with Young Thug collab “Go Crazy,” which peaked at No. 3 in March 2021.